ashp0/APSuggestions/README.md

 # APSuggestions
 > Project no longer in development

-NSSearchfield Suggestions
+This will show you how to add a search suggestions window underneath an NSSearchField.

 ![](image1.png)

 ## How to use?
-#### If you want to use this, please give some credit

-This is an example file
-It is easy to understand
+*Example:*
 https://github.com/Ashwin-Paudel/APSuggestions/blob/main/APSuggestions%20Example/APSuggestions%20Example/ViewController.swift

 ## Making a custom cell